Volunteer Resume: Examples and Tips

 The template places the page header and the section headers in opposite alignment for a unique look.
 The colored headers differentiate each section.

-Volunteer Resume FAQs
+Volunteer Resume FAQ

 1. What are the skills you should emphasize for this specific job?